 Pursuant to the Board's directive, Neighbors and Neighbors Association (NANA), promoted the availability of grant funding beginning November 2024 to the business community.
 During this time, NANA advertised, canvassed, released radio ads and held virtual/in-person group workshops to assist businesses with their applications and questions.
-In three months, more than 100 business contacts have been made.
+In four months, more than 100 business contacts have been made.

-For this submittal, NANA has received a total of nine applications of which one was forwarded for consideration for an RRG and an SBTIG.
+In total, NANA has thus far received a total of nine applications.
+For this submittal, three are forwarded for consideration.
 Detailed below in Tables 1 and 2, are the grant funding recommendations.
 Since the funding requests fall within the approved grant funding for the current fiscal year, the Board can decide to fund any number of the applications received for this cycle of funding.
-In an fund as many businesses as possible, consideration was given to the overall available CRA funding.
+In an effort to fund as many businesses as possible, consideration was given to the overall available CRA funding.